-Blurring a photo background is a great way to draw the eye to your subject and create a subtle focus in your photo.
+Learn how to blur part of a picture to draw the eye to your subject and create a subtle focus in your photo.

-In this tutorial we will show you how you can use these 3 tools to blur a photo background.
+In this tutorial we will show you how you can use these 3 tools to blur part of a photo.

 If you don’t already have Photo Studio, you can download it here: